graphhopper/directions-api/docs-routing.md

 ## Routing API Docs

 In order to communicate with the GraphHopper Directions API for Business you need to understand how to use the routing feature.
+Routing is the process of finding the 'best' path(s) between two or more points, where best depends on the vehicle and use case.
+With our API you have a fast and solid way to find this best path.

 ### An example